List of Croatian submissions for the Academy Award for Best International Feature Film

-Independent Croatia has submitted films for the Academy Award for Best International Feature Film since 1992.
+Croatia has submitted films for the Academy Award for Best International Feature Film since 1992.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was introduced for non-English speaking films, and has been given annually since.
+Croatia unsuccessfully tried to submit a film in 1991 while the country was in the process of achieving international recognition.